-New findings on protein misfoldingSeptember 18th, 2012 in Genetics /
+New findings on protein misfoldingSeptember 18, 2012 in Medicine & Health / Genetics

 Misfolded proteins can cause various neurodegenerative diseases such as spinocerebellar ataxias (SCAs) or Huntington's disease, which are characterized by a progressive loss of neurons in the brain.
 Researchers of the Max Delbrück Center for Molecular Medicine (MDC) Berlin-Buch, Germany, together with their colleagues of the Université Paris Diderot, Paris, France, have now identified 21 proteins that specifically bind to a protein called ataxin-1.
 Twelve of these proteins enhance the misfolding of ataxin-1 and thus promote the formation of harmful protein aggregate structures, whereas nine of them prevent the misfolding.

 Proteins only function properly when the chains of amino acids, from which they are built, fold correctly.
 Misfolded proteins can be toxic for the cells and assemble into insoluble aggregates together with other proteins.
 Ataxin-1, the protein that the researchers have now investigated, is very prone to misfolding due to inherited gene defects that cause neurodegenerative diseases.
 The reason for this is that the amino acid glutamine is repeated in the amino acid chain of ataxin-1 very often - the more glutamine, the more toxic the protein.
 Approximately 40 repeats of glutamine are considered to be toxic for the cells.